rajansawhney/CCAS/README.md

 ]
 ```

 Yay!
-We customers and supplier!
+We have customers and suppliers!
 Let's place some orders!

 -- To place an order go to:
 ```
 http://localhost:3000/order
 ```
 -- Select post and select x-www-form-urlencoded and enter:

--- Enter the following details in body:
+-- Enter the following details in the body:

 	customerId: // this is _id of the customer in our database
 	make: //ACME or RTS